 Proceed to separate each section under the water

-Working with one section of the pomegranate (under the water) using your thumb, gently but firmly loosen the seeds from the membrane.
+Working with one section, (under the water) using your thumb, gently but firmly loosen the seeds from the membrane.
 Repeat with each section.
 And smile because pomegranate juice is not flying all over your white kitchen and staining your favorite white shirt.
 Yay to no stains!

 Be sure to have a bowl to the side, so you can toss away any membrane– the white pith from the pomegranate- it’s not appetizing.
 All of the pith should float to the top and the seeds should stay at the bottom of the bowl.
 Skim off any white pith from the bowl of water.